QCrBox/QCrBox/docs/how_to_guides/handle_cifs.md

 **Custom CIF categories**: Programs or organisations might define their own CIF entries in their own namespace.
 The old convention is using an underscore after the namespace *e.g.* `_qcrbox_my_value`, while the new convention is `qcrbox.my_value`.
 Listing the categories as a custom category without a leading underscore will insure the correct back and forth conversion between the two.

-## Converting to Unified CIF using the QCrBoxTools application
+## Converting to unified cif using the QCrBoxTools application

-If you want to convert your cif file into the unified cif format without any more knowledge, there is a command called `to_unified_cif` part of the QCrBoxTools application.
+If you want to convert your cif file into the unified cif format, there is a command called `to_unified_cif` part of the QCrBoxTools application.
+This command will convert the provided cif into the unified format, without you needing to write any code.

-## Converting CIF files using the QCrBoxTools Python Library
+## Converting cif files using the QCrBoxTools Python Library

 The QCrBoxTools library is available within the python environment of every QCrBox container.
 It can be called either via a command line interface or within a python script.
 Additionally you can also install the library outside of QCrBox by getting the source [here](https://github.com/QCrBox/QCrBoxTools) and installing it into your local python environment.